 In the data released by QuantumScape, their cell can charge to up to 80% in just 15 minutes.
 Additionally, it retains over 80% of its charging capacity after 800+ charging cycles.
 To make this even more impressive, the energy density sits at around 1,000 watt-hours per litre.
 That’s almost double that of the best lithium-ion cells on the market today!

 What does this mean for you?

-Last year, the prime minister announced plans to roll out a ban on the sale of combustion engine vehicles, that rely solely on fossil fuels, by 2030.
+Last year, the prime minister (PM) announced plans to roll out a ban on the sale of combustion engine vehicles, that rely solely on fossil fuels, by 2030.
 However, he did mention that some exceptions on hybrid vehicles would arise.
-This is part of the PM’s green plan.
+This is part of the PM’s green industrial revolution.

-Although many believe that 2030 is too soon, we believe it’s better to acknowledge that the changes will come, sooner rather than later.
+Although many think that 2030 is too soon, we believe it’s better to acknowledge that the changes will come, sooner rather than later.

 Ten years may seem like quite far off to start thinking about switching to electric.
 However, it gives people time to get used to the challenges of changing from a generic diesel/petrol car.

 Our CEO Richard Hoggart has expressed many times his desire to take our full fleet of vehicles electric!
 A fleet that already bolsters many electric vehicles.
 In 2017, the leadership team switched to Teslas to become more environmentally friendly.
 And because they are magnificent cars, of course!

 Similarly, many of our sales team have switched to electric or hybrid vehicles.
 The main reason they decided to do this was to counter the inevitable environmental impact created by their job duties.
 As regional development managers, they travel across the country regularly to meet with dealers.

 This has always been the goal for DSG, even before we decided to expand our fleet.
 Ever since sustainability became a core company value and we made a commitment to counter our environmental impact and lower our average emissions company-wide.